 cd ForegroundDetector mexOpenCV backgroundSubtractorOCV.cpp

 If the example fails to compile due to compiler mismatch, follow the instructions given in the error message.
 For example, on Windows with Matlab R2019a, Visual Studio C++ 2015 compiler is required.
 This can be obtained by downloading the Visual Studio compiler, and adding under the Visual Studio installer options “Individual Components” → VC++2015 toolset for desktop.
 This consumes an additional 3 GB of hard drive space!

 You will see a Video Player window pop up with cars driving by, with the cars detected outlined in white rectangles.

-The mexopencv package is user-friendly–you use it much like any other Matlab toolbox, with regular Matlab code.
-No need to code in C++.
+The mexopencv package is user-friendly.
+Use it much like any other Matlab toolbox, with regular Matlab code.
+No need to code in C++ as with the Mathworks Matlab OpenCV support built-in from the factory.
 It also adds OpenCV to GNU Octave.